 Police in Lexington and Nicholasville joined the U.S. Secret Service to arrest nine people and seize cash and cigarettes from a Lexington hotel.

-Vante Shepherd, Keon Johnson, Eric Muhammad, Dejuan David, Omar Fandino, Lateef Izuagbe, Deangelo Canter, Benson Brune, and Justin Williams are charged with Engaging in Organized Crime, Theft by Deception and 2nd Degree Criminal Possession of a Forged Instrument.
-All nine men are scheduled to appear in court on Wednesday.
+The suspects are: Vante Shepherd, Keon Johnson, Eric Muhammad, Dejuan David, Omar Fandino, Lateef Izuagbe, Deangelo Canter, Benson Brune, and Justin Williams.